konsulting/spatie-laravel-dashboard/readme.md

 You need to be comfortable with Vue and Laravel

 - `php artisan vendor:publish --provider=Spatie\\LaravelDashboard\\Providers\\DashboardServiceProvider --tag=advanced`
-- add babel.rc and all package.json reqt's (see the packages .babelrc and package.json)
 - `npm run prod` to build the necessary files.

 - You can override the schedule by using your own `Schedule` class instead